Universal Hitchin moduli spaces: K ahler fibrations and coupled harmonic equations

 \end{proof}

-Our next result proves the existence of a natural K\"ahler Ehresmann connection in our K\"ahler fibration $\XXX \to \JJJ$, with coupling form $\boldsymbol{\sigma}^{\mathbb{J}}$ and curvature given (essentially) by the \emph{unitary Higgs field} $\psi$.
+Our next result proves the existence of a natural K\"ahler Ehresmann connection on the K\"ahler fibration $\XXX \to \JJJ$, whose coupling form is $\boldsymbol{\sigma}^{\mathbb{J}}$ and whose curvature is essentially given by the `unitary Higgs field' $\psi$.

 \begin{proposition} The K\"ahler fibration $(\XXX \to \JJJ,\widehat{\boldsymbol{\omega}}_{\mathbf{J}})$ admits a K\"ahler Ehresmann connection $\Gamma^{\mathbb{J}} \colon T\XXX \to V\XXX$, with horizontal bundle given by